use-ink/ink-docs/docs/basics/verification.md

 Contract verification is the process of matching a deployed ink! contract with the source code and metadata generated when it was built.

-The verification process for WASM-based smart contract languages is more complex than EVM-based languages such as Solidity due to the Rust compiler not providing deterministic builds of contracts.
+The verification process for Wasm-based smart contract languages is more complex than EVM-based languages such as Solidity due to the Rust compiler not providing deterministic builds of contracts.

-In order to verify an ink! or any Wasm smart contract the verification process must rebuild the contract in an identical environment to which it was originally built.
-For ink! this can be achieved by using a Docker container.
+In order to verify an ink! or Wasm smart contract the verification process must recompile the contract in an identical host environment to which it was originally built.
+The simplest way to do this is using a Docker container.

 As this will not be possible with existing smart contracts, a fallback